carpentries-incubator/pangenomics/_episodes/02-downloading-genomes.md

 For practicality, the prompt will be written only as `$` instead of `(ncbi-genome-download) $`.

-Now, your are able to run the package `ncbi-genome-download`.
+Now, you are able to run the package `ncbi-genome-download`.
 Exploring the range of options available in the package is highly reccomended in order to choose well and get what you really need.
 To access the complete list of parameters to incorporate in your downloads, simply type the following commmand:

 ~~~